Mississippi Pesticide Safety

 - Recognize the importance of beekeeper/grower communication.

-- The importance of pollinators in agriculture and why protecting native pollinators is of great concern.
+- Understand why the importance of pollinators in agriculture and why protecting native pollinators is of great concern.

-- The federal and state enforcement and compliance procedure as related to pollinator safety and alternatives to hard chemicals.
+- Understand the federal and state enforcement and compliance procedure as related to pollinator safety and alternatives to hard chemicals.

 The Problem: Colony Collapse Disorder